tarun636/Deep-Reinforcement-Learning/README.md

 ### Introduction

-This project repository contains Nishi Sood’s work for the Udacity's Deep Reinforcement Learning Nanodegree Project 1: Navigation.
+This project repository contains Tarun Rao's work for the Udacity's Deep Reinforcement Learning Nanodegree Project 1: Navigation.
 For this project, I have trained an agent to navigate (and collect bananas!) in a large, square world.

 ### Project's goal
  - The environment is square world filled with yellow and blue bananas.